 Does Wine Need to Age?

+It was a huge hit, and I got more compliments on that batch of wine than I have in years, which might just prove two things: 1) people love free wine, or 2) drink your wine when you want to--it's going to be delicious fun no matter how old it is.
 Modern wine kits (I'm talking Master Vintner® here) and wine making kits are miracles that combine centuries of grape growing skill and accrued knowledge with advanced techniques for balancing and blending grapes and juices that allow you to make your own great wine the first time you try, and every time after that.

 One of the many side benefits of making your own wine from wine kits is that they're ready to drink so soon.
 Commercial wines of the same quality all need a year or more in the bottle before they can be released for sale.
 With kits you can drink them in far less time and still have a great wine.